zharfanw/infineon_radar_gui_to_range_angle/README.md

-### Additional Considerations

--   **Data Structure**: The script assumes the raw data is stored in a NumPy array (`.npy` format) and the configuration data is in a JSON file.
--   **Configuration File**: The configuration file likely contains information about the radar sensor, such as antenna layout, sampling frequency, and other relevant parameters.
-These parameters are essential for accurate range-angle mapping.
--   **Processing Algorithm**: The core algorithm for converting raw data to a range-angle map is not provided in the snippet.
-You'll need to implement this based on the radar sensor's characteristics and desired output format.
--   **Visualization**: Once the range-angle map is generated, consider using MATLAB's plotting functions to visualize the results.
 ## Converting Infineon Radar Raw Data to Range-Angle Map using PYTHON

 ## Converting Raw Data to Range-Angle Map with Python